 - Total Time: 45m

 - 1/4 tsp. smoked paprika

 - 1/8 tsp. cayenne pepper (or more to taste)

 - 1 c red lentils, rinsed and drained

-- Add in the celery and sauté for a few more minutes before adding the bay leaf, cumin, chili powder, coriander, paprika, and cayenne pepper.
+- Add the celery and sauté for a few more minutes before adding the bay leaf, cumin, chili powder, coriander, paprika, and cayenne pepper.

 - Pour the can of tomatoes, vegetable broth, and lentils into the pot.
-Bring to a boil, reduce heat, and then simmer, uncovered, for about 20-25 minutes, until lentils are tender and fluffy.
+Bring to a boil and then reduce the heat to simmer, uncovered, for about 20-25 minutes, or until lentils are tender.

 - In the remaining 5 minutes of simmer time, stir in the torn kale.
 Taste and season with sea salt and pepper accordingly.
 Remove from the heat after 5 minutes and then ladle the soup into bowls.
 Enjoy!